zhangjinshui-nerveee/nerveee-web/source/_posts/dumb_tools.md

 Switching between tasks or multitasking is a productivity killer.
 Dumb tools encourage a single-task mindset.
 For example, a terminal forces you to complete one command before moving on to the next.
 This linear workflow aligns with how our brains function best: focusing on one thing at a time.

 > Dumb Tools Aren't Anti-Progress: Advocating for dumb tools doesn't mean rejecting innovation.
-Instead, it39s about striking a balance.
+Instead, it's about striking a balance.
 While smart tools have their place, dumb tools excel in fostering focus, efficiency, and mastery.
 They serve as a reminder that sometimes, less is more.

 In 2024, the allure of sophisticated, feature-rich tools is undeniable.
 But as we navigate an increasingly distracting digital landscape, dumb tools remain valuable allies.
-By reducing distractions, encouraging mastery, and promoting efficiency, they help us work smarter45ironically, by staying simple.
+By reducing distractions, encouraging mastery, and promoting efficiency, they help us work smarter -- ironically, by staying simple.